The 2016 TUNL REU program dates are Tuesday, May 31, 2016 to August 6, 2016.

 In addition, various social activies on and off the research site allow for comfortable interaction between undergraduate students, graduate students, postdoctoral research staff, and faculty.
 The TUNL Informal Lunch Talks (TILT) gatherings every week involve pizza and a presentation by either a grad student or postdoc.
 Attended by only students and postdocs, the TILT meetings are a great atmosphere for discussions both of physics and anything else.

-REU students will receive a stipend of about $4300.
-Room arrangements and partial board are provided to promote interaction among the program participants.
+REU students will receive a stipend of about $5000.
+Housing and partial board are provided to promote interaction among the program participants.
 Airfare is provided for students who travel to CERN for research with the Duke HEP group.
 A limited amount of funds are available for travel reimbursement for students conducting research at TUNL.

 We are interested in bringing together a diverse group of undergraduates and encourage students from a variety of backgrounds to apply to our program.